Why Your Throat Hurts When you Cry

 And if so, when you begin crying, the fear of the emotion itself engages and innervates the sympathetic nervous system, otherwise known as the body’s Fight or Flight response.

-Secondly, if you really don’t want to let out what your feeling, holding your breath keeps the emotion at bay; which is why crying tends to be sputtered with a lot of gasping for air.
-But when we hold our breath to prevent feeling too much this paradoxically closes the vocal folds and narrows the vocal tract!
+Secondly, if you really don’t want to let out what you’re feeling, holding your breath keeps the emotion at bay; which is why crying tends to be sputtered with a lot of gasping for air.
+But when we hold our breath…